How Setting Intentions Improved My Confidence

 Setting intentions or goals may seem scary.
 I thought so, too.“What if I don’t get what I want?
 What if I get disappointed?”
 Totally understandable, but intentions are not set in stone, they are thoughts and ideas that change and evolve as you do.

 I recently published my first book.
-The goal wasn’t to be on the best seller list (although it would be nice).
+The goal wasn’t to be on the bestseller list (although it would be nice).
 The intention behind the book was to help people and get others to benefit from my writing and experience.
-Rather than tell myself “I have to sell 20,000 copies” which is a goal, I wrote in my journal and put on my vision board, “I want my book to get in the hands of those who need it.”
+Rather than tell myself “I have to sell 20,000 copies" which is a goal, I wrote in my journal and put on my vision board, “I want my book to get in the hands of those who need it.”
 That’s exactly what happened.

 This improved my confidence because I didn’t have to reach a lofty goal or feel bad if I didn’t sell a certain amount.
 It makes me more compassionate with myself and also reminds me of what I want to achieve.

 Goals have a more ridged and all-or-nothing mentality associated with them.
-Whether its weight loss or money, goals are more achievement based.
+Whether it's weight loss or money, goals are more achievement based.
 Setting intentions starts with a feeling and a desire.
-“I can’t wait to share my book with the world so that I can help more people,” rather than, “I need to be a best-selling author” In simple form, your intentions are your thoughts directed toward a desired outcome.
+“I can’t wait to share my book with the world so that I can help more people,” rather than, “I need to be a best-selling author” In simple form, your intentions are your thoughts directed toward the desired outcome.

 Setting Intentions Is a Science

 Setting Intentions is a science.
 You may be thinking this is some mindfulness practice that only works for Buddhist Monks or Oprah, but research has indicated for years that mind over matter can be powerful beyond measure.